cortexlabs/cortex/README.md

 ## Integrate with modern observability tools

-* **Stream structured logs** - Automatically stream logs from every workload to your favorite log management tool.
+* **Stream structured logs** - automatically stream logs from every workload to your favorite log management tool.
 * **Collect custom metrics** - monitor your workloads with pre-built dashboards and add your own custom dashboards.

 <br>